 Make Ancestral vinegar your go-to vinegar to which you can add all sorts of new ingredients.
 You will enjoy unlimited culinary experiences, while consuming a product that preserves all its nutritional values.

 Vinegar is an acidic liquid derived from wine, cider, beer or any other lightly alcoholic beverage.
 It is produced by a process called acetic fermentation (from the Latin word acetum, meaning vinegar).
 The transformation of alcohol into sour acid is performed biologically by acetic bacteria called acetobacter, found in the air.

 Vinegar can be made from almost any sugary liquid.
 Cider vinegar, however, holds the most beneficial qualities.
 Systematic production got under way as soon as this became common knowledge.

 17th century France gave this industry the royal stamp of approval, thus spreading it around the world.
 Painstaking experimentation produced a so-called traditional production process that preserves the product’s natural qualities without altering them during production.
 Cider vinegars which conform best with this method reflect the highest level of quality.

-First, the apples are pressed and the juice, resembling clear applesauce is collected.
-The contents are then left to ferment in STAINLESS STEEL tub.
+First, the apples are pressed and the juice, resembling clear applesauce is collected; the contents are then left to ferment.
 During the sedimentation process, the sugar transforms into alcohol at a rate varying from 10% to 12%.
 This liquid, which has now become cider, is poured into a new fermentation tub where it remains until it has attained an acetic acid degree of 5%.